nickstewart95/duplicate-posts/README.md

 - [ ] Refactor events related code into an Events class
 - [x] Add filters to support multiple post types
 - [ ] Implement coding standards
-- [ ] Add timestamp when sync is completed
+- [x] Add timestamp when sync for post is completed
+- [x] Add functionality to sync an individual posts
+- [ ] Rename the plugin for production use